 For their service on the Board, our non-employee directors receive cash compensation and an annual equity award.
 Our executive officers who also serve as directors are not paid any additional compensation for their service as a director.

 The Board may change the terms of our non-employee director compensation program from time to time.
-In fiscal 2020, the Board reduced its annual equity compensation from \$200,000 to \$175,000.
+In fiscal 2021, the Board increased its annual equity compensation from \$175,000 to \$200,000.

 CASH COMPENSATION